gromacs/copernicus/doc/getting-started.rst

 ``cpc-worker smp``

-this command that there is a connection bundle located in .copernicus

-you can also specify which bundle to use
+By default the worker looks in .copernicus for the connection bundle. however you can also specify the location onf the connection bundle.

 ``cpc-worker -c client.cnx smp``